 - If necessary, make the final cuts with a very gentle scraping action.
 The lower wing of a swept-back gouge, with the flute closed and the handle down to skew the edge, will take extremely fine, fluffy shavings.
 It removes very little wood on each pass.
 You can also use a diamond point flat scraper, on its side to skew the edge.
 It is easier to keep sharp than a gouge.
 Scraping like this will usually get rid of ‘macro’ torn grain but does not leave a burnished surface as a bevel-guided cut can.

 - Use a negative rake scraper flat on the rest.
+Beginners sometimes unintentionally lift one side of the tool off the rest, which causes minor dig-ins that tear the grain.
 The shaving has to bend sharply as you cut it, but the top angle is too great to create a wedging action.
-Provided the shaving is thin and there is no vibration, a reasonable surface may be achieved.
+Provided the shaving is thin and there is no vibration, a reasonable or good surface may be achieved.
 Too much tool projection can cause vibration, and so can thin walls on the bowl.
-Most woods respond best to a gouge.
+Most woods respond best to a correctly used gouge.

 - Cut the wood ‘with the grain’.
 Turn the outside of a bowl from bottom to top.
 Turn the inside from the rim to the bottom.
 Then the fibres approaching the tool are short and running out of the surface of the wood.
 Any split that begins to form will follow them and exit the surface before doing damage.
 In addition, the fibres are supported by those below.
 Then the gouge can cut them rather than break them off.

 - Wet problem areas with finishing oil or water.
 It lubricates the cut and softens the fibres to allow the shaving to bend easily.
 Wood with high moisture content usually cuts better.